Grand Synagogue of Nuremberg

+The Grand Synagogue of Nuremberg was a former Reform Jewish congregation and synagogue, located in Nuremberg (Nürnberg), in the state of Bavaria, Germany.

-The Grand Synagogue of Nuremberg, completed in 1874 and destroyed in 1938, was the third synagogue in Nuremberg, and was built after the plans of architect Adolf Wolff.
+Designed by Adolf Wolff in the Moorish Revival style, completed in 1874, and destroyed by Nazis on 27 September 1938, it was the third synagogue in Nuremberg.

 Previous synagogues in Nuremberg

 The first medieval age synagogue stood on the site of today's Frauenkirche at the Hauptmarkt, and it was destroyed during the anti-Jewish pogroms of 1349.
-A second one was located at the Wunderburggasse, and was destroyed in 1499 during another pogrom.
+A second synagogue was located at the Wunderburggasse, and was destroyed in 1499 during another pogrom.

 Architecture and history

 The synagogue, located at Hans-Sachs-Platz, connected elements of Christian church architecture with oriental decoration, and symbolized the integration of Jews into the city's society after a 400-year ban on Judaism.
 Also, the synagogue was cherished by tourists, and was called the Perle in der Silhouette und Zierde der Stadt ("pearl in the skyline and adornment of the town").